 Another of Perth's most popular walks is the 3.5km dog friendly (on lead) circuit around Lake Monger (Galup).
 It is an easy flat walk or ride suitable for prams and wheelchairs or for the kids to ride bikes or scooters.
 I even saw somebody rollerblading around!
 It will take you around 45 minutes to an hour.
-There are three older but shaded playgrounds along the way and several points of interest to stop at within Lake Monger Reserve.
+There are two older but shaded playgrounds along the way and the brand new Nature Playground in the south western corner as well as several points of interest to stop at within Lake Monger Reserve.

 The northern section of the lake has stunning views across the lake to the city.
 The western edge of the lake has prolific bird life and is more open while the eastern edge which runs alongside the freeway is nice and shady.
 Depending on when you want the shade you can walk clockwise or anti-clockwise.
 Being summer we walked anti-clockwise leaving the shady section for the end so it was a bit cooler.

 There are four signposted points of interest (Looking after the Lake, The Nyungah Way, The Parkland Story and Watching Waterbirds) on your way around the lake with information plaques to give you background information.
 The kids can pull out the QR reader on your phone to find out more.

 At this particular sign you are alongside the bowling club where you can grab a coffee at Coffee on the Lake.

 On the day we walked there were masses of pelicans floating on the water - they look so elegant bobbing along.
 There were also quite a lot of them flying around - all lined up behind each other almost like a bike peleton.
 Watching these big birds moving through the sky is mesmerising!